jackilex/Workout_Tracker/reademe.md

 ---
 ## Installation
-no install needed to use website follow the link.
+1)use website follow the link.
+2) Second option is to a) download this package to your desktop. b) run "nom install -y" c) npm run dev

 [Back To The Top](#read-me-template)